 Provisions Appearing As Policy Terms or As Riders (2 of 2)

 In this series of posts we are discussing policy riders, the add-ons to your basic disability insurance policy that provide additional terms or benefits in exchange for higher premiums.
 In part one, we walked through the basics of policy riders and evaluated the commonly-purchased COLA rider.
 In part two, we analyzed two benefit-based riders that enable you to increase your monthly benefits without the hassle of applying for additional coverage.

-In the part three, we looked at a pair of provisions that may appear as policy terms or as riders, depending on the insurer.
-Some of these provisions can have a significant effect on your rights and benefits in the event of a disability, and identifying where and how they may fit into your policy is critical to ensuring you are fully protected.
+In the part three, we looked at a pair of provisions that may appear as policy terms or as riders, depending on the disability insurer.
+Some of these provisions can have a significant effect on your rights and benefits in the event of a disability, and identifying where and how they may fit into your disability insurance policy is critical to ensuring you are fully protected.
 In this fourth post, we’ll look at two more provisions that sometimes appear as policy terms and sometimes appear as riders, depending on the insurer.

-On this blog we have spent a significant amount of time writing the importance of purchasing an individual disability insurance policy to that defines “Total Disability” in terms of your own occupation, rather than any occupation.
+On this blog we have spent a significant amount of time writing the importance of purchasing an individual disability insurance policy that defines “Total Disability” in terms of your own occupation, rather than any occupation.
 This is especially true for doctors, dentists, and other highly specialized professionals who have invested years of time and hundreds of thousands of dollars in their careers.

 To determine if you have an own occupation policy, look under the “Definitions” section of your policy for the definition of “Total Disability”: